Tide1228/PDFTool/README.md

 - Solve the font blurring problem and enable DPI awareness.
 - Set the window title, size, and position, and disable window resizing.
 - Create interface elements, including labels, buttons, list boxes, etc.
-- Bind mouse events and right-click events.
+- Bind mouse events and right - click events.
 - Initialize variables, such as `pdf_path` used to store the paths of the selected PDF files, and `dragged_index` used to record the index of the dragged file.

 #### Window Centering Method `center_window(self)`